 How To Treat Dry Eczema

-There lacks a known single solution for dry eczema.
+There lacks a known single solution for treating dry eczema.
 However, some measures that involve tackling the issues that are said to cause it, do help.
 These are a combination of lifestyle changes, use of moisturizers, and medical prescriptions as recommended depending on the seriousness of the disease.

 Bathing in warm water once or more daily can help.